-MULTOS ('MULT-OS'), originally developed by Mondex International security multi-application operating system for smart cards, enabling applications to be held securely on the card at the same time.
-For a security multi-application operating system for smart cards, enabling applications to be held securely on the card at the same time.
-For a security multi-application international application internationa technology across all business sectors and markets around the world.
+MULTOS ('MULT-OS'). originally developed by Mondex International, is an open highsecurity multi-application operating system for smart cards, enabling a number of different applications to be held securely on the card at the same time.
+For application development, Mondex International has developed a smart card-optimized language: MEL (MULTOS Enabling Language), and the MULTOS-API specification.
+The MULTOS specification is openly licensed and controlled by leading international organizations, collectively known as the MAOSCO Consortium, that are spearheading the development and roll-out of smart card technology across all business sectors and markets around the world.
 MULTOS is openly licensed by MAOSCO Ltd. (MAOSCO Consortium, 2000).
 The most important feature of MULOS is the language independency.